bdkiran/openObserver/README.md

 1. In the resources directory and places the files from the previous step in there.

 1. From the root directory, run `python3 main.py`

+## Roadmap

+1. convert message que to C++ and Cython.
+This is under the directory supaque.

+1. Provide object serialization to MessagePack, Cap'n Proto or Protobuff.
+The serialization framework will be decided later up to suggestions.

+1. Update post processing code to C++.

+1. Create an interface for sending data back to the server using RPC(encoding can be in JSON or protopbuf).

+1. Allow the output to stream video over “web RTC”(probably not technically web RTC but something similar).

+1. Create tests and increase code coverage significantly.

+1. Sufficiently document each individual module or sub project.

 ## Special Thanks